 Are you familiar with a PBX phone system?
-In this blog post, I will tell you what is a PBX phone system and I will explain how it works.
+In this blog post, I will tell you everything you need to know about a PBX phone system.

 What Is A PBX Phone System?